censorship-no/ceno-docs/README.md

 [Freenet]: https://freenetproject.org/

+# Operational Warnings
+## Battery and data usage

+To prolong availability of CENO bridges, the CENO browser shall continue working even when it goes to the background.
+We have not yet put in place functionality which would disable all networking operations when the device switches to cellular internet, nor when it is disconnected from the charger.

+Until we implement this functionality, to preserve the device battery and network bandwidth, users need to explicitly disable CENO either by shutting it down from Android's list of running applications, or by tapping the "Tap to stop CENO" button from the notification area.

+## CENO is not an anonymity tool

+CENO users should also be aware of the fact that CENO is not a network to anonymize users such as Tor or I2P.
+More akin to BitTorrent, the IP addresses of users sharing particular content is visible to anyone who can understand the internal workings of the BitTorrent DHT protocol.

+Information about your browsing might be leaked to other CENO users, as well as the fact that your application is providing particular web content to others.
+Content accessed with the application may remain in storage in clear text for some time (continue reading for more information on this).
+Other security or privacy-affecting issues might exist.

+## Censorship circumvention will not always work

+At the moment, CENO relies on bridge nodes whose IP addesses are not banned by countries performing network censorship.
+We rely on people living outside the censored zoen (this may be you!) running the CENO client and acting as bridges to people inside the censored zone.
+Currently, in the event of a complete internet blackout where no data can pass the internation boundary, CENO will cease to work.

+The availability of web content (especially under censorship conditions) may vary widely with factors like web site configuration, network capacity, and the presence, connectivity and browsing behavior of other CENO users.
+The behavior of the mechanisms currently used to share content between users may be erratic.

+In the future we're hoping to address these problem by:

+1. Letting users "import" web content by other means than the Internet into a censored zone and disseminate it via decentralized content sharing protocols.
+2. Modifying the protocol to find alternative routes to relay the traffic outside of the censored country and back (if one exists).

 # How does it work?

 ![Different ways of retrieving content over CENO](./images/ceno-access.svg)

-When you access or *request* a web page using CENO, the application first looks at the browser request to decide whether the page seems *cacheable*, i.e. potentially safe to be saved and publicly shared with other CENO users (requests with e.g. authentication tokens, cookies or dynamic connections are not).
+When you access or *request* a web page using CENO, the application first looks at the browser request to decide whether the page seems *cacheable*, i.e. potentially safe to be saved and publicly shared with other CENO users (requests with authentication tokens, cookies or dynamic connections are not cached).
 Then it attempts to retrieve the page using several *mechanisms* until one of them succeeds:

   - It first attempts to retrieve the page straight from its **origin** (i.e. web server) as a normal browser would do.
   - If that fails, and the page seems cacheable, the application tries to get it from the **distributed cache**, i.e. from other CENO users that may have previously accessed it.
 If it succeeds, the application itself starts sharing the page with other users.